zio/zio-sql/docs/overview/index.md

 All of these examples and more can be found and run in zio-sql tests.

 ### Correlated subquery in from clause & Derived tables
-Just one last, a little more complex example before we wrap up this section.

-Now we would use the same *customers* and *orders* tables as before.
+Just one last, a little more complex example before we wrap up this section, for which we would use the same *customers* and *orders* tables as before.
 ```scala
 val customers = (uuid("id") ++ string("first_name") ++ string("last_name"))).table("customers")